Center-for-Global-Development/msa-amc-sizing/index.md

 ---
 layout: default
-title: How to Size an AMC
+title: How Much to Offer?
+A Practical Guide to Sizing Innovation Incentives
 ---
 <link rel="stylesheet" href="style.css">